 Solar module prices and components have fallen dramatically in the last few years.
 Many banks and credit unions offer low-interest solar loans making a solar purchase as easy as buying a car.
 Rebates and other financial incentives may be available in your area to further reduce costs.
-Your installer will be able to outline the current incentives, you can also visit the Database of State Incentives for Renewables (DSIRE) online to see available incentives in your state! www.dsireusa.org.
-MREA Members now have access to financing through the Clean Energy Credit Union.
-Consider joining as an MREA Member today!
+Your installer will be able to outline the current incentives, you can also visit the Database of State Incentives for Renewables (DSIRE) online to see available incentives in your state: www.dsireusa.org.
+MREA Members also have access to financing through the Clean Energy Credit Union.
+Please consider supporting our work and joining as an MREA Member today!